- Politics and Social Issues»

 A 2-year-old boy at the daycare had been hopping up into the crib and biting the infant on the back in an early display of bullying.
 Meetings between parents and administration resulted in the removal of the older boy from the facility.
 However, we hear similar reports form other facilities all over our country.

 We also found that Homicide was the first largest cause of American infant-to-age-5 death in the early 1990s (Healthy people 2000 data from US statistics).

 National Agencies Meet to Raise Awareness and Eliminate Fear

 The National Resource Center on Domestic Violence (NRCDV) in 1995 included the following agencies:

 - National Coalition Against Domestic Violence

 - National Network to End Domestic Violence

-October became National Domestic Violence Month and some individuals drop the "Domestic" out of the title.
+October became National Domestic Violence Month and some communities dropped the "Domestic" out of the title.